Candice Bergen facts for kids

 Bergen is a political activist who once accepted a date with Henry Kissinger.
 In 1967, she participated in a Yippie prank when she, Abbie Hoffman, and others threw dollar bills onto the floor of the New York Stock Exchange, leading to its temporary shutdown.
 In the late 1960s, Bergen was in a relationship with Doris Day's son Terry Melcher.
 In 1972, she served as a fundraiser and organizer for George McGovern's presidential campaign.

-From 1971 to circa 1975, Bergen was in a relationship with Hollywood producer and writer Bert Schneider.
+From 1971 to circa 1975, Bergen was in a relationship with late Hollywood producer and writer Bert Schneider.

 Bergen's father died in 1978.
 In her memoir A Fine Romance, she mentions that she was left out of his will, while he bequeathed $10,000 to his dummy, Charlie McCarthy, adding that she felt her father had a stronger bond with Charlie than with her.